What’s The Best Thing To Do With A Large Inheritance?

 Again, there are other options after inheriting an IRA from your spouse.
 But typically, the above approaches enable the surviving spouse to have the most flexibility and extend the benefits of tax-deferred growth.

-Inheriting a home
+Inheriting the family home

 • Be realistic about the effort/cost in maintaining the property, how much you’ll use it, and the overall financial impact of keeping the house